MewsSystems/gitbook-pos-api/operations/tables.md

 ## Get tables

-This operation returns a list of tables.
+This operation returns a list of restaurant tables.

 **Note:** This operation needs [Authentication](../guidelines/authentication.md) and supports the following JSON:API features: